 UCM has audio, video, lighting and computer equipment to help provide your event with the most up-to-date technology.
 Our lecture halls come equipped with computers, video projection, sound, page enhancement and whiteboards.
 Our event support staff is always ready to serve you!
-Check out some of our event technology packages available here.

 Some of the equipment we use:

 Our Smaller meeting rooms feature plasma screens to host your presentations.
 Plasma Screens are great at showing details to small groups of less than 30 people.

 A portable computer that allows you to show digital media videos and PowerPoint presentations.
 It can be plugged into a data projector to help enlarge whatever project you are working on so everyone in the room can see it.
 It can also be connected to a sound system to provide audio for video presentations.

 Data Projectors are installed in every classroom on campus as well as our large meeting rooms.
 Each of our Ballrooms includes a state of the art Christie or Sanyo projector.
 Our meeting and classrooms use Hitachi projectors, most are 2 years old or newer.
 Each projector uses a VGA input which is the standard monitor connection for laptops and looks like the image below.
 Users who use a MAC, HDMI, DVI, or any other connector are responsible for bringing your own VGA Converter.
 Union Station located across from the University Store on the first floor of the union may be able to sell you a converter; we recommend you call them in advance to confirm they have the converter you need.
 In addition to our installed projectors, we have a limited number of Portable projectors and screens available for spaces that do not have a projector installed.

 Many of our classrooms are equipped with a DVD/VCR Combo player for your convenience.
 We can also install a DVD player or a DVD/VCR combo player in our meeting rooms and Ballroom for next event!
 All of our classroom computers and laptops are capable of playing DVD’s.